-The Right of Way of the project road varies from a minimum of 5.7 to a maximum of 23.6 m with 30.81 % having the RoW 20m and above.
+63 The Right of Way of the project road varies from a minimum of 8 mtr to a maximum of 27 mtr.
 The engineering designs were prepared to fit into the available RoW to the extent possible to minimize the land acquisition and adverse impact on structures of Title Holders.
-In view of non-availability of required RoW, alternative designs for widening/ strengthening/ improvement proposals were considered to minimize the land acquisition and the adverse social impacts in terms of loss of residential and commercial properties.
-Details of alternatives have been presented in the detailed design section of the DPR.
+In view of availability of sizable RoW, the widening/strengthening/improvement proposals were considered along the existing corridor to minimize land acquisition thus minimizing the acquisition related adverse socio-economic impacts in terms of loss of residential and commercial properties.
+The alignment option best fitting to the road geometrics and having least impact on existing settlements was finally adopted for the design purpose.